Bangladesh Travel Information

 Tipping in Bangladesh is not expected but welcome.

-Travellers to Bangladesh may bring with them 200 Cigarettes/50 Cigars/0.5 pounds (225g) of tobacco, an amount of perfume reasonable for personal use, and gifts of up to 500BDT in value.
-Non-Muslims may have two bottles of liqour.
+Travellers to Bangladesh may bring with them 200 Cigarettes, 50 Cigars or 225g of tobacco.
+Travellers are also granted an amount of perfume reasonable for personal use (250ml), and gifts of up to 500BDT in value.
+Non-Muslims may have two bottles of liquor.

 Become our Bangladesh Travel Expert